alefore/edge-numbers-demo/README.md

 ## Integers

-`ToString` only emits as many digits as are needed to represent a number exactly, up to the desired precision:
+`ToString` only emits as many digits as needed to represent a number exactly, up to the desired precision: